Brewer219/osticket-prereqs/README.md

 <img width="321" height="467" alt="osTicket Installation rightclick File Explorer and click Windows C drive" src="https://github.com/user-attachments/assets/63fe51df-a26e-4cae-a699-68a7abcb6b81" />

-## 2. In The 'C:' Drive create a new folder and name it PHP
+## 2. In my 'C:' Drive I proceed to create a new folder  by right-clicking a random spot and choose create 'new folder' and then I name it PHP

 <details><summary>See screenshots</summary>